Types of Gable Roof

-The roof section of a box gable roof is boxed at the end, with a triangular extension at either end of the house.
+The gable roof structure section of a box gable roof, a variant of gable type roof, is boxed at the end, with a triangular extension, known as the gable end roof, at either end of the house.
 This form is very similar to a regular gable roof, however the triangle element of the design is more distinct.

 2. Front Gables

-The entrance door is usually located under the gable of a front gable roof.
+The entrance door is usually located under the gable meaning ‘triangular end’, of a front gable roof, a type of gable style roof.
 This is a frequent element in Colonial-style homes, but it is growing in popularity as a design.

 3. Cross Gable Roofs

-The cross gable roof is typically composed of two or even more gable rooflines which meet at an angle, usually with all the two ridges aligned perpendicularly.
+The cross gabled roof, a different type of roof, is typically composed of two or more gable rooflines that meet at an angle, usually with all the two ridges aligned perpendicularly.